jscharber/deeplake-api/SECURITY_SETUP.md

 ## Overview

-This guide explains how to set up the Deep Lake Vector Service with secure configuration after the removal of hardcoded credentials.
+This guide explains how to set up Tributary AI services for DeepLake with secure configuration after the removal of hardcoded credentials.

 ## Required Environment Variables